MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxinboundroutingextension-friendlyname-vb.md

-﻿---
+---
-Description: 'The FriendlyName property is a null-terminated string that contains the user-friendly name for the fax routing extension.
-The string is suitable for display to users.' ms.assetid: '8d83ba4a-adf5-459b-8df8-ab9a8ccc1609'
+Description: The FriendlyName property is a null-terminated string that contains the user-friendly name for the fax routing extension.
+The string is suitable for display to users. ms.assetid: 8d83ba4a-adf5-459b-8df8-ab9a8ccc1609
-title: 'FaxInboundRoutingExtension.FriendlyName property'
+title: FaxInboundRoutingExtension.FriendlyName property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxInboundRoutingExtension.FriendlyName property